Eight-ender: South Korea vs. Qatar

 The South Korean's women's national team skipped by Kim Eun-jung scored an eight-ender in the first end of their match against Qatar (skipped by Mubarkah Al-Abdulla) at the 2016 Pacific-Asia Curling Championships.
 The Koreans went on to win the match 30–0 with Qatar conceding after six ends.
 It was the first international event for Qatar.

-USA vs. Brazil
+United States vs. Brazil

 The United States women's national team skipped by Nina Roth scored an eight-ender in the sixth end of their first match against Brazil (skipped by Aline Gonçalves) at the 2017 Americas Challenge.
 The Americans went on to win the game 16–2 with the Brazilians immediately conceding after the 6th end.
 It was the first international event for the Brazilian women's team.

 Tardi vs. Schneider

-Tyler Tardi and his team from Langley stole an eight-ender in the second end of their game against Team Stephen Schneider of Vancouver in their final round robin game at the 2018 King Cash Spiel, an event on the World Curling Tour.
+Tyler Tardi and his team from Langley stole an eight-ender in the second end of their game against Team Stephen Schneider of Vancouver in their final round-robin game at the 2018 King Cash Spiel, an event on the World Curling Tour.
 Even though it was just the second end, Team Schneider conceded, losing the game 10–0.
 Tardi went on to win the event.